 These whole wheat sour cream pancakes make the perfect morning.
 These are ones I’d serve to the queen, or better yet, Oprah, were she so obliged to pop in for breakfast.
-Daniel swears they’re the best he’s ever had.
+Daniel swears it’s the best pancake recipe he’s ever had.
 They’re light as a feather, unfailingly tender, and just so shockingly fluffy.
 Flavor-wise, they’re faintly sweet and slightly nutty from a blend of whole wheat and all-purpose flours.
 I add a few spoonfuls of sour cream to give them moisture and a silky texture.

 I love that they’re not only delicious, but healthy and wholesome enough for a weekday.
 Essentially, they won’t send you on a trip to the tropic of sugar, but you’ll think you’re eating cake for breakfast.
 A win by all accounts.